nionata/grapevine/app/README.md

 From the `app` directory:

 - Install node dependencies with `npm install`
+- Install Cocoapods in the iOS directory with `cd ios && pod install && cd ..`
 - Start Metro: `npm run start`
 - After Metro has launched, __in a new terminal__, start the application:
   - For iOS: `npm run ios`